hemmecke/fricas-obsolete/src/doc/sphinx/source/install.rst

 Extra libraries needed by ECL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Is you want to use ECL, install ``libffi-dev``.
+This only applies if you use Debian ECL.
 ::

      sudo apt install libffi-dev

 Detailed installations instructions
 -----------------------------------

-We assume that you have installed all necessary prerequisittes (see below).
+We assume that you have installed all necessary prerequisittes.

-0) Change to a directory with enough (0.8 GB) free space
+1. Change to a directory with enough (0.8 GB) free space

-1) Fetch sources
+2. Fetch sources
    ::

       git clone https://github.com/fricas/fricas
       cd fricas

-2) Configure.
+3. Configure.
 Assuming that you want fricas files to be installed in ``//tmp/usr``.
    ::